 The estimation of the outstanding claims liability for the Kaikoura earthquake event has been determined based on the exposure of the Consolidated entity to claims in the areas affected by the event.
-There is a high level of uncertainty as reported claim costs are in the early stages of development but the current estimate is well within the Consolidated entity's 2016/17 catrostrophe reinsurance programme at the balance date.
+There is a level of uncertainty as reported claim costs continue to develope but the current estimate is well within the Consolidated entity's 2017/18 catastrophe reinsurance programme at the balance date.